 - What does it do to you to be one of the bereaved in such a traumatic event?
 Explore with our article Making sense of sudden mass deaths.

 3: Pluto is downgraded from a planet to a dwarf planet

 It seems every kid's way of remembering all the planets of our solar system ('My very easy method just shows us nine planets') is now redundant thanks to the IAU's decision to declassify Pluto as a planet.
-This is because Pluto doesn't meet one of the three criterias for a Solar System object to be considered a planet, namely: "It must have cleared the neighborhood around its orbit."
+This is because Pluto doesn't meet one of the three criteria for a Solar System object to be considered a planet, namely: "It must have cleared the neighbourhood around its orbit."
 Since then Pluto has been characterised as a lonely planet with the other eight planets leaving him out in a series of memes.
 On July 14, 2015, the New Horizons spacecraft became the first spacecraft to fly by Pluto to make detailed measurements and observations of Pluto and its moons, thus giving Pluto some company - if only for a little while.

 - Give Pluto the attention it deserves by checking out this article What do the latest pictures of Pluto tell us?

 4: Austrian girl escapes from kidnapper's house after 8 years